Exploring Norman Island | British Virgin Islands

 Pirate’s Bight

 After a full day of adventure, it’s time to refuel.
 One of the best places to eat on the island is Pirate’s Bight, a beachfront restaurant and bar.
 Here, you can enjoy fresh Caribbean food like grilled seafood, jerk chicken, and tropical salads.
-You can also take in amazing ocean views.
-The relaxed setting and friendly atmosphere make it the perfect place to kick back and relax.

 The Club